Sikhism – The Youngest Religion

 - Truth is now and ever will be.

 Guru Nanak accepted some traditional beliefs of Hinduism, such as the cyclical nature of time (the earth endures endless cycles of creation and destruction), and reincarnation.
 “Haumai,” or self-centeredness, caused by greed, lust, pride, anger, and attachment to the passing things of earthly life, is believed by Sikhs to be the source of all evil.
 It is this self-centeredness that produces karma and the endless cycles of rebirth.

 Sikhs believe that the purpose of human life is to experience spiritual union with the Divine – “to merge with Ultimate Reality like a drop of water merges with the ocean and becomes one with it”, rather than to attain salvation or a heavenly abode like Paradise.
 This union with God is enlightenment – release from reincarnation, and any person can attain it.
 Sikhism believes in full participation in human life, work, and family.
 Responsibility in these areas is a way to serve and seek God.
-Sikhs understand God to be both immanent and transcendent, encouraging each individual to aspire to become God-like while living.
+Sikhs understand God to be both immanent and transcendent, encouraging everyone to aspire to become God-like while living.

 Sikhism believes in the equality of all persons regardless of gender.
 Guru Gobind Singh, the tenth guru, declared that all followers should change their last names: Singh (or lion) for men, and Kaur (or princess) for women, indicating universal equality.

 The symbol most often associated with Sikhism is called the Khanda.
 It is composed of five parts, which have been interpreted to symbolize the unity of God, God’s concern for justice and truth, and God’s spiritual power.